cognitivetech/Psychology-Summaries/LSD-Psychotherapy-Grov.md

-# Summary of LSD Psychotherapy: The Healing Potential of Psychedelic Medicine

-by STANISLAV GROF
+# LSD Psychotherapy: The Healing Potential of Psychedelic Medicine by STANISLAV GROF

-**This summary was made with [Ollama eBook Summary](https://github.com/cognitivetech/ollama-ebook-summary/).**

 > **LSD Psychotherapy is a complete account of a remarkable chapter in the ever-continuing inquiry into our transpersonal nature and origins.**
 >